SpectralCascade/soupbuild/README.md

 `clean` - Optional - A list of terminal/shell/command line commands to execute when cleaning the dependency files.
 If you're building a library from source, you can specify the steps to clean up the dependency so it can be rebuilt from scratch.

 ### Platform Source-ignore
+`source-ignore` A list of source and/or header files to be ignored for the specific platform.
+Completely optional.

 ### Platform Template
-Templates enable you to give Soupbuild all the build system boilerplate you never want to touch again, such as native project files, generated Android studio files and anything else that makes you shudder to think about.
+`template` Templates enable you to give Soupbuild all the build system boilerplate you never want to touch again, such as native project files, generated Android studio files and anything else that makes you shudder to think about.
 How does it work?
 Well, you can create a folder hierarchy with these various build files in already; with some modifications to the files that enables Soupbuild to generate their content (such as absolute file paths to assets, source code and other stuff).
 Then, you can point Soupbuild towards your template folder hierarchy and files in the build configuration - that's where your platform template parameters come in.

 `project` - Mandatory - Relative path to the template folder/file hierarchy.
 Typically it's best to keep this accessible in your project repository so you can commit changes to the native build system.